Ten small delights. The Italy version

 I have had this question “Can you list ten useless pleasures that make you happy?” in my notes app for months.
 Every now and then I notice something and I add it.
 To make it more of a creative stretch I decided to not include food.
 As the list grew I realized that I don’t actually consider any of these things useless, so I reframed them as small delights.
 Can I live without them?
 Sure, but my life would be infinitely less enjoyable.
 As your inboxes fill with holiday gift guides I offer you this considered exercise instead.

 While I was reviewing what I had gathered I was surprised at how many of the things I had written down were sounds.
-I have created a career that is all about reigning in and explaining things.
+I have created a career that is all about reining in and explaining things.
 I have tens of thousands of images on my phone.
 I write practical lists and guides.
 Sounds are ephemeral poetry.
 True to my nature I have attempted to corral them with words compiled into a list.

 🔊 Morning cappuccino at Sant’Eustachio